McGill-ECSE321-Fall2023/tutorial-friday/agile.md

 software by doing it and helping others do it.
 Through this work we have come to value:

-Processes and tools over individuals and interactions Comprehensive documentation over working software Contract negotiation over customer collaboration Following a plan over responding to change
+Individuals and interactions over processes and tools Working software over comprehensive documentation Customer collaboration over contract negotiation Responding to change over following a plan

 That is, while there is value in the items on the right, we value the items on the left more.

 Kent Beck
 Mike Beedle